michaelpalumbo/allhands/README.md

 > If you get an error when installing related to permissions, visit this [tutorial for how to install packages globally](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally)
 ## Usage
+In a terminal window, type the following and hit enter:

 ```sh
 allhands yourname